-ISCO application at AOC-65 is completed by suspending permanganate wax cylinders within six monitoring wells known to have VOC concentrations near Building 90 (TSWs -01 and -05; VEWs -19, -27, and -32; and SIW-01).
+ISCO application at AOC-65 is completed by suspending permanganate wax cylinders within ten monitoring wells known to have VOC concentrations near Building 90 (TSWs -01 and -05, VEWs -15, -18, -19, -27, -29, -31, and -32, and SIW-01).
 Cylinder sizes are 2.5 or 1.35 inches in diameter and 18 inches in length.
 Flexible polyethylene mesh sleeves are used to secure the cylinders and act as a holder so they can be lowered into place and removed during sampling.
 The cylinders are separated via knots tied in the mesh sleeve at intervals to distribute cylinders along the screened interval and maximize exposed surface area.
 The mesh is then lowered so the top of the uppermost cylinder is at or near the top of the well screen.
 The mesh sleeve is secured to the top of the well casing or protective well cover to ensure that the cylinders remain in place.
 Should the depth of the well warrant, cylinders in mesh sleeves will be attached to a vinyl-coated, stainless steel cable with stainless steel thimbles and clamps, and summarily lowered to appropriate depth.
 The mesh and cylinders will be lowered to the top of the screened interval or top of the encountered groundwater, whichever is lower, to provide adequate cylinder distribution over the screened interval and ensure cylinders remain submerged for as long as possible.
 The protective netting, cable, fittings, and cable ties will be inspected for damage and replaced as necessary during quarterly sampling events.
 Cylinder longevity is affected by the rate of natural oxidant demand and site groundwater seepage velocity.
-Due to a relatively low natural oxidant demand at AOC-65, cylinders are expected to continuously release oxidant for up to 2 years.
-In order to maintain a consistent source of oxidant at the site, cylinders will be visually inspected during each quarterly sampling event and replaced when the permanganate-crystal color is noticeably faded (Appendix C).
+Due to a relatively low natural oxidant demand at AOC-65, cylinders are expected to continuously release oxidant for up to a year.
+In order to maintain a consistent source of oxidant at the site, cylinders will be visually inspected during each quarterly sampling event and replaced when the permanganate-crystal color is noticeably faded (Appendix C), or if significant increases in VOC concentrations are observed in groundwater samples collected from cylinder-installed wells.